Classic Shortbread Cookie Recipe

 I recommend pastry flour.
 If you want light and flaky shortbread cookies you need to use pastry flour.
 Pastry flour is a lower-protein flour that produces lighter and flakier cookies than all-purpose flour.

 If you only have all-purpose flour you can use it instead of the pastry flour but the measurements for the flour will be different.
 1 cup of pastry flour = 1 cup less 1 tbsp of all-purpose flour.
-Here is a great article about flour in baking and reasonable substitutions from How Stuff Works.
+Good Food has a great article about flour in baking and reasonable substitutions.

 Shortbread cookies are best completely cooled.
 Once they are completely cooled store them in an airtight tin lined with wax paper for up to two weeks.
 The longer they sit the better they taste.

-Yes.
-After the shortbread cookies have completely cooled place them in an airtight container and freeze for up to one month.
+If you want to freeze this shortbread recipe allow the shortbread to completely cool and place the cookies in an airtight container and freeze for up to one month.
 Thaw completely before serving or if you can’t wait they taste really really good cold.

 Now that you have the basics let’s talk about how to decorate them or make this recipe your own.